matt2718/colorado-qb/_pages/info/rules.md

 ## Structure

-Quiz bowl is played between two teams of four players each (a team may have more players, but only four can play at once---see "Substitutions").
+Quiz bowl is played between two teams of **one to four players** each (a team may have more players, but only four can play at once---see "Substitutions").
 Players are given lockout **buzzers**, which allow the moderator to identify the first player to buzz.

 There are two main types of questions: **tossups** and **bonuses**.
 Tossups are read to both teams, and players answer by buzzing in.
 A bonus question consists